 WHAT YOU SHOULD KNOW:

-A food allergy is when your immune system reacts to a food.
+A food allergy is an immune system reaction to a food.
 A food allergen is an ingredient or chemical in a food that causes your immune system to react.
-Allergic reactions are when your immune system fights too strongly against an allergen and causes you to get sick.
+Allergic reactions happen when your immune system fights too strongly against an allergen and causes you to get sick.
 Allergic reactions can happen within minutes to several hours after you eat, touch, or smell a food you are allergic to.
 Reactions can range from mild to life-threatening.

 AFTER YOU LEAVE:

-Your caregiver will give you an anaphylaxis kit and a written plan that tells you what to do.
+Your healthcare provider will give you an anaphylaxis kit and a written plan that tells you what to do.
 The kit contains medicine called epinephrine that helps stop the reaction.

-- Give a shot of epinephrine immediately and call 911: Do not try to drive yourself to a hospital.
+- Give a shot of epinephrine immediately and call 911.
 Give the shot into a muscle, such as the thigh.
-Your caregiver can show you how to give the shot.
+Your healthcare provider can show you how to give the shot.
+Do not try to drive yourself to a hospital.

 - You have new or worsening rashes, hives, or itching.

 - You have an upset stomach or are vomiting.

 - You have stomach cramps or diarrhea.

 - You have questions about your treatment, medicine, or care.